DenisAShah/ValLogRegMod/README.md

 The repository contains the following code:

 + Minimal and essential [code](https://github.com/danielegiardiello/ValLogRegMod/blob/main/01_PredLogReg_minimal.R) to develop and validate a risk prediction model with binary outcomes when both development and validation data are available.
 People with basic or low statistical knowledge and basic R programming knowledge are encouraged to use these files. **To reproduce the main results of the manuscript, this script is sufficient**.
+My modest tentative to provide a "quick and dirty" code in Python is [here](https://github.com/danielegiardiello/ValLogRegMod/blob/main/01_PredLogReg_minimal.py) (work in progress).

 + Minimal and essential [code](https://github.com/danielegiardiello/ValLogRegMod/blob/main/02_PredLogReg_minimal.R) to validate a risk prediction model in a external data when model equation of a developed risk prediction model is available.
 A more extensive and elaborated output is [here](https://github.com/danielegiardiello/ValLogRegMod/blob/main/02_PredLogReg.md) and the corresponding .Rmd source code is [here](https://github.com/danielegiardiello/ValLogRegMod/blob/main/02_PredLogReg.Rmd)